-Michael Baltzley: I am interested in how nervous systems evolve to create novel behavioral patterns.
-I study locomotion in gastropods (slugs and snails) and sensory neurons in leeches.
-My research involves quantifying behavioral patterns in different species, identifying neurons that underlie those behaviors, and comparing the features of those neurons across species.
+Michael Baltzley: My primary interest is in how nervous systems evolve to create novel behavioral patterns.
+However, I enjoy investigating many aspects of animal behavior and physiology.
+I’ve had students study locomotion in gastropods (slugs and snails), sensory neurons in leeches, and orientation in fruit flies.
+My research involves quantifying behavioral patterns in different species, identifying neurons that underlie behaviors, and comparing the features of neurons across species.

 Erin Baumgartner: My research focuses on teaching and learning in science.
 I am most interested in understanding how we build and improve scientific literacy in non-scientists.
 I also am mentoring students who are interested in engaging in animal behavior research.